 Solutions for sustainable change. | by Jameson Skillings

-Welcome to this week’s edition of the “1-1-1 Sunday” email.
-The purpose of this new weekly email series is to provide actionable tips, helpful ideas, and ask questions to improve your deep health.
+Your weekly source of actionable tips, helpful ideas, and questions to improve your deep health.

 “The most important step a person can take is always the next one.”

 Every action brings you closer to or farther from the person you want to be.

 Here is 1 tip, 1 idea, and 1 question for you to dig into this week.

 Grip the floor with your feet.